Nasa28/Twitter_redesign/README.md

 -  ![](https://img.shields.io/badge/Microverse-blueviolet)

-> This project is a prototype of the Twitter app where a logged in user can create a tweet, view other users profile, follow other users, see who other users are following, create a tweet, delete ONLY his tweet.
+> This project is a prototype of the Twitter app where a logged-in user can create a tweet, view other users' profiles, follow other users, see who other users are following, create a tweet, delete ONLY his tweet.
-The project is basically for accademic purposes.
+The project is basically for academic purposes.

 - HOME PAGE